Magnesium for Muscle Recovery: Key Strategies and Benefits

 Research has shown that magnesium citrate can increase magnesium levels more effectively than magnesium oxide.
 Magnesium glycinate is another popular choice, as it's gentle on the stomach and highly absorbable.

 In terms of dosage, the appropriate amount of magnesium varies depending on age, gender, and individual needs.
-Generally, adult males require between 400 and 420 milligrams (mg) of magnesium per day, while adult females need between 310 and 320 mg daily.
+Generally, adults require about 275 mg daily.
 It's essential to consult with a healthcare professional before starting any magnesium supplementation to ensure safe and effective use.

 By incorporating magnesium-rich foods and appropriate supplements into your diet, you can support muscle recovery and maintain your overall health.